walterfreeman/phy211/staff-manual.md

 * **Harassment, exclusion, bullying, and the like are not acceptable in our class.** Physics has a place for everyone, regardless of who they are or where they come from.
-If you see any dynamics that act to exclude anyone from feeling welcome -- including pathological group dynamics where one person railroads everyone else, or one person doesn't have a chance to contribute -- please intervene if you can and/or contact Walter or Aaron.
+If you see any dynamics that act to exclude anyone from feeling welcome -- including pathological group dynamics where one person railroads everyone else, or one person doesn't have a chance to contribute -- please intervene if you can and/or contact Walter.
 Likewise, if you see that a student needs accommodations to fully benefit from our class and feel welcome, please let me know so I can fix the problem.